Women and epilepsy

 HRT and seizures

 Oestrogen is known to have a pro-convulsant (seizure causing) effect for some women, but the amount of oestrogen in HRT is small and usually not enough to cause seizures to happen.
 However if you take HRT and you do have more seizures than usual, this could be related to the oestrogen in HRT.
-If this happens it might be helpful to discuss the HRT with your neurologist to consider possible alternatives or different combination of oestrogen and progestogen.
+If this happens it might be helpful to discuss the HRT with your neurologist to consider possible alternatives or different combinations of oestrogen and progestogen.

 Are you receiving the right information?